SRGBmods/QMK-Binaries/QMK+VIA+Vial-Firmware/ReadMe.md

+# _Make sure to click the download button for your specific firmware, do not save as or view raw!_ #

 **One thing of note if you are attempting to use Vial to configure your keyboard you _must_ quit SignalRGB before running either software**

 To use these files you may find QMK Toolbox helpful: